Levin Major Lewis: Aftermath

 After the war, Lewis returned to the Methodist ministry.
-He served congregations in Shreveport, Louisiana, Galveston, Texas and St. Louis, Missouri.
+He served congregations in Shreveport, Louisiana, Galveston, Texas, and St. Louis, Missouri.

 Lewis was president of Arcadia Female College in Missouri from 1870 through 1873, Arkansas Female College from 1874 to 1878 and Marvin College at Waxahachie, Texas in 1880.
-He also was a professor of English and first Head of the English Department at Texas A&M University in the year 1878–1879.
+He was also a professor of English and was the first Head of the English Department at Texas A&M University in the year 1878–1879.
 In 1884, he left Waxahachie and was appointed pastor of the First Methodist Church in Dallas, Texas.

-Levin Major Lewis died on May 28, 1886 at Los Angeles, California where he had gone for health reasons.
+Levin Major Lewis died on May 28, 1886, in Los Angeles, California where he had gone for health reasons.
 He is buried in Greenwood Cemetery in Dallas, Texas.